unique-777/unique-777/README.md

 </h1>

 <p align="center">
-  <em>Aspiring Medical Researcher • Deep Learning Explorer • Math Lover</em>
+  <em>Aspiring AI/ML SCIENTIST • Deep Learning Explorer • Math Lover</em>
   <br>
   <em>#slow and steady wins the race</em>
 </p>

 ---

-## 🧠 About Me — A Neuro-Inspired Journey

-I am deeply passionate about **medical research**, especially in areas connected to
-**neuroscience, cognition, human well-being, and AI-powered medical systems**.

-I want to explore how **technology can support real human needs**, from hospital systems
-to mental health AI assistants and neuro-emotional understanding.

-I love learning everything in a **deep, detailed manner**, and currently exploring
-**Deep Learning, Neuro-AI, and human-centric tech**.
+## Rooted In Curiosity:
+Hola!
+I’m Jahnavi, currently pursuing my B.Tech final year in Computer Science Engineering, and I’m deeply passionate about the world of AI and Machine Learning.

+Research has always felt natural to me, and that curiosity led me toward the medical and healthcare domain, where technology can genuinely change lives.
+I am particularly interested in exploring how AI, deep learning, neuroscience-inspired systems, and intelligent models can support real human needs and improve well-being.

+I enjoy understanding concepts in a deep and detailed manner, and I am currently researching and diving into advanced Deep Learning techniques, striving to gain strong foundational and practical knowledge in the AI & ML ecosystem.

+With a mindset shaped by consistency, curiosity, and the belief that “slow and steady wins the race,” 🌱I continue learning, exploring, and building—one experiment at a time.
 ---

 ## 🔬 Tech Stack — Tools Inside My Lab